FOOD & DRINKS TRADERS

 Each trader will be supplied with a laminated trader pass which must be worn at all times to receive discounted prices for food/drinks and also to access the building.

-We do discounted cuppas from the tea room for traders on production of the trader pass.
+We do discounted cuppas and cake from the tea room for traders on production of the trader pass.

 There are also photographers that regularly attend our events that take wonderful photos which are shared extensively so these also carry a special LSM Photographer pass to also receive discount.
 Food and drink traders are advised to work out in advance what sort of discount they are happy to give.